-“The rating agencies like Standard and Poor’s and Moody’s now understand that students bring with them a level of disposable income which creates a net positive for the cities in which they learn.
-Granted, we want them to spend their money in responsible ways, and when they live off campus, we want them to be good neighbors.
+“The rating agencies, like Standard and Poor’s and Moody’s, now understand that students bring with them a level of disposable income which creates a net positive for the cities in which they learn.
+Granted, we want them to spend their money in responsible ways.
+In addition, when they live off campus, we want them to be good neighbors.

 “We’re fortunate in College Station in that the quality of student admitted to Texas A&M is better than a lot of places.
 The vast majority of our young people take seriously the Aggie core values of respect, integrity, and selfless service.”

-Templin himself has a son and a daughter currently enrolled at Texas A&M. He admits he sometimes grows frustrated with the college students, even his own, but not in the way you might expect.
+Templin himself has both a son and daughter currently enrolled at Texas A&M. He admits he sometimes grows frustrated with college students, even his own, but not in the way you might expect.

-“Yeah, mostly because when I’m going to bed,” Templin muses, “they’re just getting ready to go out for the evening.
+“Yeah, mostly because when I’m going to bed,” Templin muses, “they’re just getting ready to go out for the night.
 I can’t keep up.

 Templin calls College Station “the almost-perfect community.”
-It’s Central Texas location is removed from the headaches of big-city living but close enough to take advantage of the retail, cultural, and entertainment attractions of major metropolitan areas like Houston, Austin, San Antonio and Dallas.
-Weather-wise, the summers can be hot, but the winters are typically mild, and the inland location puts College Station out of harm’s way from tropical storms and hurricanes which batter the Texas Gulf Coast from time to time.
+Its Central Texas location is removed from the headaches of big-city living but close enough to take advantage of the retail, cultural, and entertainment attractions of major metropolitan areas like Houston, Austin, San Antonio, and Dallas.
+Weather-wise, Brazos Valley summers can be hot, but the winters are typically mild, and the inland location puts College Station out of harm’s way from tropical storms and hurricanes which batter the Texas Gulf Coast from time to time.

-Talk to anyone in local city government and you’ll hear that managing growth is an issue always near the forefront of municipal planning and one that requires constant consideration.
+Talk to anyone who knows the issues facing local city government–people like Kelly Templin and Blanche Brick–and you’ll come to understand that managing growth is always at the forefront of municipal planning and constantly requires consideration.

-The other element of that equation is everyone needs to be a part of the solution.
+There’s another element of that equation, as Theodore Roosevelt pointed out: Everyone needs to be a part of the solution.

-As a newcomer to the area, my observation is that College Station is winning the battle to manage its growth effectively.
+As a newcomer to the area myself, it seems that College Station is succeeding in managing its municipal growth.